xyderos/design-patterns-cpp/readme.md

 * Facades are usually converted to singletons, a single facade is usually enough

 * Factory could be a singleton if there was a notion of inheritance and you would be returning immutable objects instead of a single mutable object

+## Things to consider

+* Bridge is designed before hand, adaper is usually an "addon"

+* Adapter changes the interface, decorator enchances it

+* Facade defines a new interface, adapter tries to make it usable